The Fame Monster: Singles

 The album's lead single, "Bad Romance", was released for digital download on October 23, 2009.
 The song topped numerous record charts, as well as reaching a peak of number two in the United States, Australia, New Zealand, Belgium, and Switzerland, ultimately selling 12 million copies worldwide.
 The accompanying music video, featuring Gaga inside a surreal white bathhouse, garnered acclaim from critics, who praised the risqué and symbolic nature of the plot, as well as its artistic direction and vivid imagery.
 In 2011, the music video was voted the best video of the 2000s (decade) by readers of Billboard.

 "Telephone" was released as the album's second single on January 26, 2010.
-The track reached number one on the UK Singles Chart, becoming Gaga's second consecutive UK chart topper and fourth in total.
+The track reached number one on the UK Singles Chart, becoming Gaga's second consecutive UK number-one single and fourth overall.
 It peaked at number three on the Billboard Hot 100, making it her sixth consecutive single to reach the top ten.
-"Telephone" also reached number one on the Mainstream Top 40 chart, becoming Gaga's sixth consecutive number-one on the chart, tying with Mariah Carey for most number-ones since the chart's launch in 1992.
+"Telephone" also reached number one on the Mainstream Top 40 chart, becoming Gaga's sixth consecutive number-one on the chart, tying with Mariah Carey for the most number-one singles since the chart's launch in 1992.
 The music video is a continuation of the clip for Gaga's previous single, "Paparazzi" (2010), with the plot showing Beyoncé bailing Gaga from jail and together going on a murder spree.

 "Dance in the Dark" was intended by Gaga's record label to be the third single.
-However, Gaga chose "Alejandro" after a confrontation with her label and it was released on April 20, 2010.
+However, Gaga chose "Alejandro" after a disagreement with her label and it was released on April 20, 2010.
 "Alejandro" reached the top five of the Australian and Canadian charts, as well as the top ten of the charts of other nations.
 In the United States, it reached number five, becoming her seventh consecutive top ten single on the Billboard Hot 100.
 "Dance in the Dark" was then released as the fourth and final single from The Fame Monster in France and Russia in the second half of 2010.
 It had minor chart placements, reaching number 24 in Australia and number 30 on the French Digital Charts.